txpipe-shop/partnerchain-reference-implementation/docs/dev_logs/use_case_implementation.md

 # Dev activity log: Use case specific features

 This is the deatiled log of the development activities required for the implementation of the use case specific features.
 The use case to develop was a game and we decided to implement Asteria.
 This is a game with 4 main operations that utilize the eUtxO model, so the task was to implement each of them.
 A more in-depth explanation of the game's operations and design can be found in the [onchain documentation](../../game/onchain/docs/design/design.md).
+The game commands' usage is thorougly explained in the game's [README](../../game/README.md).

 This log is divided in three parts:
 - [_game integration_](#add-game-crate): step-by-step modifications that were made to implement the game features,
 - [_game commands in the node_](#add-game-to-node-commands): add the operations as commands to the node,
-- [_wallet refactor_](#wallet-refactor): particular to our node, we refactored the wallet to make it more modular,
+- [_wallet refactor_](#wallet-refactor): particular to our node, we refactored the wallet to make it more modular.
-- [_game usage_]: detailed instructions on how to use the commands and play the game.

 ## Add Game Crate